Frechmatz/cl-connect4/README.md

 ```
 #### Using Quicklisp or ASDF

 Add connect4 to the asdf system path.
-The system is loaded via
+The system is loaded and started via

 ```bash
 (require "connect4")